dmusican/moodledump/README.md

 Here's how to use it:

 In Moodle, backup your course.
 Download the zip file it creates.
 Sometimes it has a .mbz extension.

-Whatever, it's a zip file.
+ - In current versions of Moodle, it seems to be a compressed tar file, and I decompress via tar xvfz.

+- In past versions of Moodle, it was a zip file, and I uncompressed it by renaming it to a .zip file.

 Unzip it to the diretory "dump".
 The top level files in your Moodle dump (typically a bunch of xml files) should be sitting right in the dump directory, not a subdirectory.

 You then need to make sure you have an "output" directory ready to receive the results.
 I have a directory called outputtempl; just copy that entire tree into